 Implement forward-looking adaptive science and management: Management targets and reference points must be revised to be realistic relative to expected future conditions, as historic baselines will no longer be appropriate.
 Where possible, managers should engage in forecasting, scenario planning, tradeoff evaluation, and other similar exercises to define desired outcomes towards which to manage.
 In data- and resource-limited settings, primary fisheries management techniques that are combined with stakeholder participation and polycentric governance can be used to address uncertainty and foster adaptation.

 Establish and strengthen international institutions and agreements to better manage stocks shifting in and out of jurisdictions: Better international cooperation will be necessary due to shifting stocks.
-Pinsky et al. (2018) make the following recommendations: (1) promote data sharing to foster the identification of shifting stocks; (2) use pooled data to inform collaborative management; (3) use side payments to incentivize cooperation and prevent asymmetry in winners and losers; and (4) develop permits that are tradeable across political boundaries to foster dynamic catch allocations.
+Pinsky et al. (2018) make the following recommendations: (1) promote data sharing to foster the identification of shifting stocks; (2) use pooled data to inform collaborative management; (3) use side payments to incentivize cooperation and prevent asymmetry in winners and losers; and (4) develop permits that are tradable across political boundaries to foster dynamic catch allocations.
 In cases where establishing international cooperation proves difficult, the use of marine protected areas (MPAs) along country borders may provide more time for policy makers to come to agreement while stocks are moving.

 Use principles of fairness and equity to drive policy decisions: Challenges of fairness and equity are likely to be created or amplified by climate change.
 For example, on a regional level, we expect to see greater impacts in the equatorial region which could exacerbate existing patterns of food insecurity and poverty.
 At a more local level, climate change can change the distribution of resources, thereby changing the impact on human populations from past patterns.
 Without adequate response, these impacts could lead to inequalities, unrest and severe social disruption.
 Addressing inequities created by climate change is valuable in its own right in order to stem these potential negative consequences and deliver increased social resilience and stability.
 At the same time, using fairness and equity to guide policies can also help foster important buy in to policies necessary for addressing climate change effects so that adoption is swifter and more complete.